TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/docker/certificates.md

 To use TLS on a local or offline deployment, you can use your own Certificate Authority.
 In order to set that up, you can use `cfssl`, CloudFlare's PKI/TLS toolkit.
 The `cfssl` installation instructions can be found [here](https://github.com/cloudflare/cfssl#installation).

-Create a file called `ca.json` and write the following configuration to it:
+Create a `ca.json` file and write the following configuration to it:

 ```json
 {